-General Mills misses sales estimates as snacks demand fall
+General Mills quarterly sales hit by lower snacks demand, shares fall

-(Reuters) - General Mills Inc on Wednesday reported quarterly sales below Wall Street estimates, hurt by declines in its U.S. snacks business.
+(Reuters) - Cheerios cereal maker General Mills Inc reported quarterly sales below Wall Street estimates on Wednesday, hit by lower snacks demand in North America, sending shares down 6% before the bell.

-The company has been struggling to drive sales of its sugary snacks and yogurt as consumers shift to healthier breakfast and snacking options.
+Consumers’ growing preference for healthier breakfast and snacking options has hit all packaged food companies lately, including General Mills.

+In its efforts to lure back customers, the company has introduced premium versions of its yogurt in sea salt caramel and dark chocolate raspberry flavors and also new store displays for its snacks and cereals.

+Still, the snack business remained a dark spot in the company’s fourth-quarter results.

-Organic net sales, excluding revenue from acquisitions, fell 2% in the fourth quarter in its North America retail segment, its biggest by sales.
+Organic net sales, excluding revenue from acquisitions, fell 2% to $2.34 billion in the quarter for its North America retail segment - its lowest in nearly three years.

 Net earnings attributable to the company rose to $570.2 million, or 94 cents per share, in the fourth quarter ended May 26, from $354.4 million, or 59 cents per share, a year earlier.